Gradient Flow in Sparse Neural Networks and How Lottery Tickets Win: Experiments

 We found that \glspl{lt} do not improve gradient flow, either at initialization, or early in training, as shown in \cref{fig:gradnorm}.
-This may be surprising given the apparent success of \glspl{lt}, however the questions posed in \cref{sec:methods_lottery} present an alternative hypothesis for the ease of training from a \gls{lt} initialization.
+This may be surprising given the apparent success of \glspl{lt}, however the questions posed in \cref{sec:methods_lottery} present an alternative hypothesis for the ease of training from a \gls{lt} initialization: Can the success of \glspl{lt} be due to their relationship to well-performing pruning solutions?
 Here we present results showing that indeed (1) \glspl{lt} initializations are consistently closer to the pruning solution than a random initialization, (2) trained \glspl{lt} (i.e.\ \gls{lt} solutions) consistently end up in the same basin as the pruning solution and (3), \gls{lt} solutions are highly similar to pruning solutions under various function similarity measures.
 Our resulting understanding of \glspl{lt} in the context of the pruning solution and the loss landscape is illustrated in \cref{fig:lotteryticketsexplained}.